notreux/UpsideEngine/docs/tutorials/get-started/Installation.md

     }
     ```

-## Recommended LSP
+## Recommended LSP (optional)

 For the best experience, we recommend to use the [LuauLSP](https://marketplace.visualstudio.com/items?itemName=JohnnyMorganz.luau-lsp) extension for Visual Studio Code.
+Once you have installed LuauLSP then go to extension settings and search “Definition Files”

 ???
 Typescript-Types
 	You can also use typescript, just be sure you have installed [roblox-ts](https://roblox-ts.com/)

-Once you have installed LuauLSP then go to extension settings and search “Definition Files”

 ![Image](https://cdn.glitch.global/d1a228c9-9cc7-42e7-875e-5a138e0874ab/luauLSP.png){width="100%"}

 ### Github submodules

-Click on "Add Item" and then enter this path `packages/UpsideEngine/upside-engine.d.luau`.
+If you are using github submodules, click on "Add Item" and then enter this path `packages/UpsideEngine/upside-engine.d.luau`.
 Then click again on "Add Item" and then enter this path too `packages/UpsideEngine/src/init.d.luau`.

 ### Wally
 !!! warning
     In the paths below change `VERSION` for the version you are using, for example, if you use the version 3.0.0 change the path to `Packages/_Index/notreux_upside-engine@3.0.0/upside-engine.d.luau`

-Click on "Add Item" and then enter this path `Packages/_Index/notreux_upside-engine@VERSION/upside-engine.d.luau`.
+If you are using github wally, click on "Add Item" and then enter this path `Packages/_Index/notreux_upside-engine@VERSION/upside-engine.d.luau`.
 Then click again on "Add Item" and then enter this path too `Packages/_Index/notreux_upside-engine@VERSION/src/init.d.luau`.

 ## An important step